 For all grants, we evaluate potential grantees and projects, and require the formal approval of both an internal Selection Committee as well as our full Board.

 During a grant, members maintain a relationship with the grantee, monitor progress against milestones, look for other ways to help (e.g. volunteering, referrals, board service), and measure performance against goals.

-We produce case studies of all grants, in order to learn from our experiences and to provide clear, consistent reporting to our donor base.
+We produce case studies of all grants, in order to learn from our experiences and to provide clear, consistent reporting to our partners.

-As we move into 2017, we are building a strong pipeline of opportunities and accepting the support of private philanthropists and foundations in the Middle TN community.
+We continue to build a strong pipeline of opportunities and accept the support of private philanthropists and foundations in the Middle Tennessee community.
 Our goals for the upcoming year include:

 • Extending our Venture Philanthropy message into the nonprofit community through our 100+ active professional members.

-• Identifying and engaging with high-performing nonprofits that can alleviate – and preferably solve – the most pressing problems affecting our community’s at-risk youth.
+• Identifying and engaging with high-performing nonprofits that can alleviate (and preferably solve) the most pressing problems affecting our community’s under-served youth.

 • Deepening our relationships with existing nonprofit partners, finding synergies between our partners, and employing a ‘continuous improvement’ mindset towards future projects.